fredcons/vagrant-elasticsearch/README.md

 This VM comes with two datasets :
 - crunchbase : a database of startups.
 See /etc/crunchbase for mapping and data.
 Run ~/scripts/load_crunchbase.sh to generate an index on http://localhost:9200/crunchbase
-- reuters : the well-knwon reuters news dataset.
+- reuters : the well-known reuters news dataset.
 See /etc/reuters for mapping and data.
 Run ~/scripts/load_reuters.sh to generate an index on http://localhost:9200/reuters

 ## Todo